abc-logo

 ?
 Formal appeal: Property owners can submit a real property appeal or a personal property appeal, such as for a car or mobile home, from May 1 through July 31.
 The county’s Board of Equalization and Review considers formal appeals.

-There are local and state programs — each with its own requirements — that help lower-income property owners pay their tax bills.
+There are local and state programs — each with its own requirements — that help lower-income homeowners pay their taxes.

 ?
-Homestead Exclusion: Open to homeowners who are 65 and older or permanently disabled as of Jan.
+Homestead Exclusion: Homeowners who are 65 and older or permanently disabled as of Jan.
 1, with incomes below $37,900.
-Provides a discount of $25,000 or 50% of the appraised value of the home and up to an acre of land, whichever is greater.
 Must own your home as of Jan.
 1.

 ?
 Circuit Breaker Tax Deferment: A tax deferment program that puts a lien on your property.
 All owners of the property have to be approved and cannot earn more than $56,850 a year in 2025.
 Taxes from the last three years of program participation must be repaid if the owner dies, is later disqualified, or stops using the home as their permanent residence.

 ?
-Disabled Veteran Exclusion: Available to honorably discharged veterans from any military branch who get their disability documented through the Veterans Administration.
-Offers a $45,000 tax discount.
+Disabled Veteran Exclusion: Available to honorably discharged veterans who get their disability documented through the Veterans Administration.
 Applications are due before June 1 each year.

 ?
 Longtime Homeowners Assistance Program: A tax relief program for Orange County and Chapel Hill property owners who have lived in their home for at least five years, earn no more than 80% of the area median income for their household size, and own a home worth less than the county’s annual property value limit.